PRECIOUS-Gold falls ahead of U.S. payrolls report

 By Maytaal Angel and Rujun Shen

-LONDON, July 6 (Reuters) - Gold prices edged down on Friday as a stronger dollar reduced European demand for the metal and as investors waited for U.S. jobs data to help gauge the health of the world’s top economy.
+LONDON, July 6 (Reuters) - Gold prices edged down on Friday as a stronger dollar hurt European appetite for the metal and as investors waited for U.S. jobs data to help gauge the health of the world’s top economy.

-Some traders said Thursday’s better-than-forecast private U.S. employment data indicated that the non-farm payroll numbers due on Friday could also be robust, dampening hopes for further quantitative easing and hurting appetite for gold, traditionally seen as a hedge against inflation.
+Some traders said Thursday’s better-than-forecast private U.S. employment data indicated that non-farm payroll numbers due on Friday could also be robust, dampening hopes for further quantitative easing and hurting appetite for gold.

 “I would certainly highlight yesterday’s ADP (private sector employment) number.
 If that means we’re going to get good non-farm payrolls this afternoon, the likelihood of (a third round of U.S.) quantitative easing diminishes significantly, which is very bad for gold,” Natixis analyst Nic Brown said.